MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 # Digital Watermarking - Frequency Domain
 * A more sophisticated approach to digital watermarking involves changing the frequency components of an image obtained using DCT (or DFT)
-* Main idea is to embed the atermark in the perceptually important regions of the image, so that the watermark is hard to remove without degrading the physical quality of the image
+* Main idea is to embed the watermark in the perceptually important regions of the image, so that the watermark is hard to remove without degrading the physical quality of the image
     * Invisible watermark
     * Known to be more robust to common watermarking attacks
     * Works well for audio data as well

 ### Perceptually significant regions:
-* DC coefficient $w_{00}$: carries most of the energy of the imae
+* DC coefficient $w_{00}$: carries most of the energy of the image
 * Rest of the coefficients (AC coefficients) can be divided into three regions:
     * Low frequency region - very important
     * Mid frequency region - somewhat important